 Benjamin Franklin (B.F.)
 Allen had Terrace Hill constructed between 1866 and 1869.
 His story and connection to Des Moines, however, began much earlier.
-Benjamin Franklin Allen was born in Indiana in 1829.
+B.F.
+Allen was born in Indiana in 1829.
 Orphaned at the age of four, Allen seemingly inherited a life of poverty.
 Despite Allen’s lack of formal education, he would eventually go on to become Iowa’s first millionaire.
 Sources estimate his fortune to be between 4 and 12 million dollars at its height.
 Allen lived with his grandfather in Ohio until his teenage years.
 At 17 years old, Allen enlisted in military service in New Albany, Indiana during the Mexican War.
-Robert Allen, Allen’s uncle and a quartermaster in the United States Army, looked after him.
-Following Allen’s military service, he arrived in Des Moines in 1848 at the age of 19, presumably to collect an inheritance from another uncle of his, Captain James Allen.
+Robert Allen, Allen’s uncle and a quartermaster in the United States Army, looked after his welfare.
+Following Allen’s military service, he arrived in Des Moines in 1848 at the age of 19, presumably to collect an inheritance from another uncle, Captain James Allen.
 Captain James Allen was responsible for establishing Fort Des Moines in 1843, an Army outpost at the confluence of the Des Moines and Raccoon Rivers.

 Allen’s Arrival in Fort Des Moines